robusta-dev/robusta/docs/getting-started/manual-triggers.rst

 If you need to do an annoying manual task, someone probably wrote a Robusta action for it.
 For example:

+1. `Run a chaos engineering scenario <https://github.com/robusta-dev/robusta-chaos>`_
+2. :ref:`Debug a python pod with VSCode <Python debugger>`
-1. See why a pod is using high CPU by running a profiler
+3. :ref:`See why a pod is using high CPU by running a profiler <Python profiler>`
-2. Find memory leaks in python applications
+4. :ref:`Find memory leaks in python applications <Python memory>`
-3. Debug a python pod with VSCode
-4. Stress-test a pod over HTTP
+5. Stress-test a pod over HTTP
-5. Show recent OOM kills
+6. Show recent OOM kills

 All these tasks can be done without Robusta, but they're annoying to do.
 We automated them for you.